NeedededCraa/SpellShocked-Game/Document/Feature Spec.md

 #### Shockwave (main):
 - Waves
-    - Monsters spawn in waves, signified by a progress bar for raid.
+    -Monsters spawn in waves, siginifed by a progress bar for raid.
 When the progress bar is full, 2 monsters spawn in  a range by the player.
 The monsters are coded to follow and attack the player until out of range.
 Each monster has a health system.
 When monsters are killed, player gains more points and once a set amount of waves is over, the game is 'won.'
 - map level
-    - For this game mode, the map is randomly generated with perlin world, but the different tiles are 'layered' to mimic terrain of the real world.
+    - For this game mode, the map is randomly generated wiht perlin world, but the different tiles are 'layered' to mimic terrain of the real world.
 This means the map is leveled, and different tiles have different functionalities such as slowing player and enemy movement and dealing damage.
 - Chests
-    - Chests are randomly spawned throughout the map with a chance of having items (pumpkins) spawned in them.
-The player can right click on the chest within a range of one tile away from the chest.
-The inventory opens and shows the inventory of the chest.
-The player is able to move items around in the chest inventory and they can also move items to and from their inventory and the chest inventory.
-The player can right click on the chest again to close it, or by moving five tiles away.

 ## Boneyard
 #### Multiplayer/Servers